UPDATED: Jul 27, 2020

 We looked at a truncated timetable when it affected the United States from August 27–30.
 In 2010, the year before Hurricane Irene, there were 81 fatal crashes in these states for the corresponding week/weekday set.

 During Hurricane Irene, there were 64.
 That is a reduction of 17 crashes, or 21 percent.
-That makes number 2 and at the top of all the hurricanes.
+Landing at 2nd on this list and at the top of all U.S. hurricanes.